Objectives

 What the agent actually runs

 Launch and protocol context are tied to the active objective.
-That objective is the unit of work the agent receives—the prompt body, attachments, and objective id in context all refer to that slice.
+That objective is the unit of work the agent receives—the prompt body, attachments, checkpoint, and objective id in context all refer to that slice.

 The ticket title and metadata still matter for humans scanning the board, but the agent’s instructions live at the objective level.